jdeschamps/EMU-guide/quickintro.md

 - Switch between plugins.
 - Delete configuration from the configuration manager.

-All plugin settings, properties and parameters come from the plugin itself and will vary from plugin to plugin.
-EMU provides a framework to configure the plugins and takes care of the interaction with the devices, the decision of which aspects of the UI are configurable lies with the plugin developers.
+All plugin settings, properties and parameters come from the EMU plugin itself and will vary from plugin to plugin.
+EMU provides a framework to configure the interfaces and take care of the interaction with the devices, the decision of which aspects of the interface are configurable lies with the plugin developers.

-Refer to the [user guide](userguide.md) for more details on how to use EMU plugin and to the [programming guide](programmingguide.md) in order to implement your own plugins.
+Refer to the [user guide](userguide.md) for more details on how to use EMU plugins and to the [programming guide](programmingguide.md) in order to implement your own interface plugin.
 A [tutorial](tutorial) demonstrating how to build a user interface for EMU using graphical tools is also available.

 [Back to the main menu](index.md)